Optometry

 Credits 2.0

-This course allows students to understand and apply test taking strategies in order to increase their success in professional studies.
+This course allows students to understand and apply test taking strategies in order to increase the student's success in professional studies.

 OPTOG 1382A: Selected Studies